kaiagaoqy/iOS-Projects-for-beginners/README.md

 # iOS-Projects

-HI, this is an open-souce study note for iOS development.
+HI, this is Kaia and here it is my study note for iOS development.

+Check the detailed Notes below:
 <table>
   <tr>
     <th> Project Name</th><th>Objective</th>